updated on May 10th, 2019

 An all around go-to, a roll of gauze should be in every first aid kit you pack.
 It’s perfect for dressing small or medium wounds, soaking up blood and stopping bleeding while pressure is applied.
 If you can wrap some gauze on a wound, you should have some time to make your way to a medical facility.

 In the unfortunate event you find yourself dealing with something bigger than a basic cut, elastic bandages are perfect for keeping a dressing in place and clean until you can get yourself or someone else off to proper medical attention.
 You won’t be working military triage, so one or two at most should do you just fine.
 Also useful to wrap sprained wrists and ankles.

 In order to secure a bandage or dressing, surgical tape comes in handy.
 I’ve improvised with bandaids and duct tape before, as well.

 Tweezers are standard issue in a first aid kit.
 Good for removing slivers, cleaning a wound, or just cleaning up bushy eyebrows.

 Condoms & a Maxi Pad

 Aside from keeping safe when an amorous mood strikes, condoms can do double-duty by filling with ice for an emergency ice pack, or for some improvised water proofing around a bandage.
-Maxi pads are great if you’re a female or traveling with one and having unexpected lady issues.
+Maxi pads are great if you’re a female or traveling with one- perfect for surprise periods.
 Alternatively, they can hold a LOT of blood, in case of a serious wound.
 I’m a big fan of multi-tasking!
 Obviously, if you’re injured enough to double-purpose a condom or maxi pad, you should be heading towards medical attention.

 Pain relief medication